evanwills/doingDone__react/README.md

 8. Implement pocket money & reward management
 9. Implement personal goals
 10. Get local persistance synced with cloud/server
-11. Implement sharehouse mode - all tasks are rotated between each household member and any household member (other than the taks doer) can approve a task activity.
+11. Implement sharehouse mode - all tasks are rotated between each household member and any household member (other than the task doer) can approve a task activity.
+12. Set up community server to allow sharing of task data with other households.
+And sharing school holidays
-12. Create an native android version of the app.
+13. Create an native android version of the app.
 If there's enough money, (and demand) I'll employ someone to create an iOS app version too.
-Windows (and other platforms) will only have access the web app.
+Windows (and other platforms) will only have access to the web app.
-13. Set up community server to allow sharing of task data with other households.

 ## The future